MY UNIQUE APPROACH

 Evidence supported psychodynamics/analytical psychotherapy is a highly individualized and hopeful process designed to identify and change repetitive destructive beliefs and heal unresolved core issues that continue to impact your life.
 It is not simply about symptom reduction, it is about finding the inner resouces you have available to change your life.

 My approach to psychotherapy is practical, eclectic and primarily informed by depth /psychodynamic theories including Jungian psychology, existential psychology and object relations.
-Some patients come to me specifically for this orientation, but some come who are not familiar with these approaches, but profit deeply from it them because of their comprehensiveness and focus on deeper healing and transformation.
-I usually see individuals at least one time per week, but do work with some in a more classic psychoanalytic process which includes multiple sessions per week.
+Some patients come to me specifically for this orientation, but some come who are not familiar with these approaches, but profit deeply from it because of the theory's comprehensiveness and focus on deeper healing and transformation.
+I usually see individuals at least one time per week, but do work with some in a more classic analytic process which includes multiple sessions per week.

 - Counseling & Analytical Psychotherapy